-New York, NY (June 3, 2021)— The Academy of American Poets is pleased to announce its 2021 Poets Laureate Fellows.
-These 23 individuals serve as Poets Laureate of states and cities across the U. S. and will be leading public poetry programs in their respective communities in the year ahead.
-The Fellows will each receive $50,000 (or $25,000 each in the case of the shared Poet Laureate position in Montana) for a combined total of $1.1 million.
-In addition, the Academy will provide $100,000+ total to 14 local 501(c)(3) non-profit organizations that have agreed to support the Fellows’ proposed projects.
+New York, NY (June 3, 2021)— The Academy of American Poets is pleased to announce its 2021 Poet Laureate Fellows.
+These 23 individuals have been have been named poets laureate of states, cities, and counties, and positively impact their communities.
+They will be leading public poetry programs in their respective communities in the year ahead.
+The fellows will each receive $50,000 (or $25,000 each in the case of the shared poet laureate position in Montana) for a combined total of $1.1 million.
+In addition, the Academy will provide $100,000+ total to 14 local 501(c)(3) non-profit organizations that have agreed to support the fellows’ proposed projects.

 “As we begin emerging from COVID-19 restrictions, poetry, which has provided such comfort these past fifteen months, will continue to be a source of insight.
 We are honored and humbled to fund poets who are devoted to their own craft and also their community.
 Poets will most certainly help guide us forward,” said Jennifer Benka, President and Executive Director of the Academy of American Poets.

-Additional information about the 2021 Poets Laureate Fellows and their projects:
+Additional information about the 2021 Poet Laureate Fellows and their projects:

 Marcus Amaker, Poet Laureate of Charleston, South Carolina